Lolitron-0/Engine2D/README.md

-this project is incomplete and don't have proper interface (probably not working now even :)
+this project is abandoned (for now?) and don't have proper interface (probably not working now even :)